 1. Set up your starting position.
 Lie flat on your back with your knees bent and feet flat on the floor, hip-width apart.
 Place your arms at your sides with palms pressing gently into the floor for stability.

 3. Lift your hips to the halfway point.
-Press your heels into the floor and raise your hips roughly halfway toward full extension — only a few inches off the ground.
+Press your heels into the floor and raise your hips roughly halfway toward full extension.
+Only a few inches off the ground.
 Stop well before your body forms a straight line from knees to shoulders.
 The top of the partial bridge should feel like you're about 50% of the way through a full glute bridge.
+Coach Ty's cue: "Think 'half bridge.'
+If your hamstrings are burning more than your glutes, you've gone too high."

 4. Squeeze and hold.
 At the top of the partial range, squeeze your glutes hard for one to two seconds.
 You should feel the contraction concentrated in the glutes, not the lower back or hamstrings.